ecsousa/PSUtils/README.md

 *PS: This will require PowerShell 3.0*

+## PSUtils Launcher

+If you want an easy way to download PSUtils module, and integrate it with ConEmu, you can just jump to [PSUtils Launcher](https://github.com/ecsousa/PSUtilsLauncher/releases/latest).
+It's a small executable (requieres .NET 4.0), which will download PSUtils repository and ConEmu (if not present - ConEmu download will requiere PowerShell 3.0).

+Also, it will keep PSUtils up to date.

+It does not requiere native Git client installed.

 ## Bootstrap installing

 You can also easily install PSUtils and ConEmu in any given folder by executing the following